Schema-Validated Structured Content

 Usage

 Model relationships explicitly.
-Where one item refers to another, e.g. a pattern to its siblings or a dataset to its authors, express that as a typed reference between collections rather than as a loose string, so the link can be validated and followed rather than silently rotting.
+Where one item refers to another, for example a pattern to its siblings or a dataset to its authors, express that as a typed reference between collections rather than a loose string, so the link can be validated rather than left to rot silently.

-Emit machine-readable structure for the consumers that need it.
-Where discovery or interchange matters, project the content into a recognised vocabulary, e.g. schema.org expressed as JSON-LD, so that search services, aggregators, and archives read it reliably.
-This reinforces FAIR findability as well as reuse.
+Publish machine-readable structure for the consumers that need it.
+Where discovery or interchange matters, use a recognised vocabulary (for example schema.org expressed as JSON-LD).
+Search services, aggregators, and archives can then consume the content, either by adopting the relevant schema directly or crosswalking to it at build time.

-Treat the schema as a versioned specification.
-Change it through review, and migrate existing content when it changes, so the contract between authors and consumers stays honest rather than drifting.
-Validate every item against the current schema as part of producing the site, which the sibling process pattern on build-time validation puts into effect.
+Treat schemas as versioned specifications.
+Change them through review, and migrate existing content when it changes, so the contract between authors and consumers remains accurate.

-One content source, validated once against an explicit schema, feeds many peer consumers; the rendered page is just one of them.
+One content source, validated once against an explicit schema, feeds four peer consumers, and the rendered page is one of them.

-One content source, validated once against an explicit schema, feeds many peer consumers; the rendered page is just one of them.
+One content source, validated once against an explicit schema, feeds four peer consumers, and the rendered page is one of them.

 Implementations

-The RSE-CEP pattern site is this pattern running live: each pattern is a typed content collection whose frontmatter is defined by a schema, validated at build, with typed references between related patterns.
-It is one click away from a working modern implementation you can inspect rather than take on trust.
+The RSE-CEP pattern catalogue, built with Astro, runs on this pattern: each pattern is a typed content collection whose frontmatter is defined by a schema, validated at build, with typed references between related patterns.

 The shape is not web-specific.
-RO-Crate applies the same idea to research-data packaging, i.e. schema-validated metadata as JSON-LD, held apart from an optional human-readable rendering.
+RO-Crate applies the same idea to research-data packaging: schema-validated metadata as JSON-LD, held apart from an optional human-readable rendering.
 RO-Crate is already used in Australian research infrastructure such as the Language Data Commons of Australia.

 References